 Interior design refers to the art of creating functional and aesthetically pleasing spaces.
 It involves choosing colors, textures, materials, furniture, lighting, and other elements to create a space that reflects your personality and lifestyle.

-While exterior design focuses on the outside appearance of buildings or structures, interior design deals with the inside look and feel of those same buildings or structures.
+While exterior design focuses on the outside appearance of buildings or structures, and as such is a part of on-campus or online architecture degree programs, interior design deals with the inside look and feel of those same buildings or structures.

 The differences between interior and exterior design have less to do with what’s done on the surface than their very different purposes.
 Both deal with creating spaces for people to live in.
-However, interior designers work within the structure of an existing building.
+However, interior designers work within the structure of an existing building, often furnishing a condo or other residences.

 At the same time, exterior stylists often focus on designing new spaces like homes and buildings.
 However, many of their ways about these projects can be similar.
 They may use sketches, photos, and models as guides to help them visualize the final aesthetic they want.